MunawarRaza/aws/ECR/Readme.md

 ### Images
 These are the docker images, within the Registory.

-# Private Registory
-## Private Registory Authentication
+# How to Authenticate with ECR
 Before push and pull the images, you must have to login into ECR registory.
 There are multiple methods to authenticate your self.

 1. [Using the Amazon ECR credential helper](#Using-the-Amazon-ECR-credential-helper)